Cyanocobalamin

 Drug Interactions

-- Chloramphenicol: An antibiotic that can interfere with the body's response to B12 supplementation, particularly in patients with anemia.
+- Chloramphenicol: This antibiotic can interfere with the production of red blood cells in response to Vitamin B12 supplementation.

-- Colchicine: Used for gout, colchicine can impair the absorption of Vitamin B12.
+- Colchicine: Used for gout, colchicine can interfere with B12 absorption.

 FAQ